-I live in Melbourne with my partner Paul and our English Springer Spaniel, Stevie (yep, after Stevie Nicks!♥)
+I live in Melbourne with my partner Paul, our little boy Odie and our English Springer Spaniel, Stevie (yep, after Stevie Nicks!♥)

-We live by the beach and have a new found love for paddle boarding, even Stevie comes along!
+We live by the beach and love paddleboarding, even Stevie comes along!

 I'm kinda silly, like to have fun and can't get enough of learning all things gut related.